Bachelor of Arts

-Ever wanted to produce your own recordings?
-How about compose music for a soundtrack?
-At Cal Lutheran, you can learn the latest music production techniques using state of the art audio workstations.
+Ever wanted to produce your own music?
+How about collaborate on an album or soundtrack?
+At Cal Lutheran, you can learn the latest music production techniques using state-of-the-art audio workstations.

 An ideal location

 Our location just outside of Los Angeles and Hollywood offers you an immersive experience into the music industry.
 With an emphasis on small class sizes and hands-on learning, you’ll learn by doing.

 From courses taught by Grammy winning audio engineers to the latest in analog and digital technologies, you have an opportunity to learn from the very best.

 Work in state-of-the-art facilities

 Our campus facilities are optimized to give students hands-on access, with an emphasis on collaborative music-making.
 Our four primary production studios range from a single-workstation film scoring lab to a 2000 square-ft recording studio.